 • Interest rate.
 Of course, savings interest rates are a great thing to keep in mind as banks that offer higher savings rates make it easier to earn more money and increase savings.

 • Fees.
 See how much it will cost to work with each bank.
 While some banks charge monthly account maintenance fees, others do not.
 Some banks charge overdraft fees as well, which can be steep, around $35 per incident.

 Can I Expect the Savings Account Rate to Change Soon?

 Although interest rates are considered to be relatively low right now, some experts expect that savings rates will increase throughout 2022 and possibly beyond.
 However, there’s no guarantee that these predictions will be accurate.

 It is possible to negotiate interest rates on savings accounts, and there could be an upside to asking for a boost.
 Specifically, you might earn a higher interest rate so your money can grow faster, whether it’s earmarked for a rainy-day fund or for a future vacation.

 Among the best deals you can find for savings accounts: SoFi’s Checking and Savings.
-It’s a high yield bank account where you can spend, save, and earn an ultra competitive APY.
+It’s a high-yield bank account where you can spend, save, and earn an ultra competitive APY.
 Plus, you’ll pay no account fees.